Stephen-Arsenault/WE1010NA-Backlight/README.md

 <img align="right" width="300" src="images/assembled_board.jpg?raw=true">

 # Weller WE 1010NA Backlight
-This is a reasonably straight forward upgrade for the Weller WE 1010NA soldering iron.
+This is a reasonably straight forward upgrade for the Weller WE 1010NA soldering iron ([open hardware](https://oshwlab.com/stephenarsenault/we1010na-backlight)).
 With three modifications you can add a backlight:
  - Two soldered wires (gnd + 5v)
  - One modified mounting point